-Certificates issued under this CPS may not be used in the scope of:
+Certificates issued under this CPS are prohibited from being used in the scope of:

 - (1) Crime,

 - (2) Military command and nuclear, biological and chemical weapons control,

 - (3) Operation of nuclear equipment, and

 - (4) Aviation flight and control systems.

 1.5.
 Policy Administration